GLVis/web/src/options-and-use.md

 ```

 Below is the result for the above socket data using the following GLVis
-keystrokes in the OpenGL window: `AmttOO` followed by multiple refinements with
+keystrokes in the OpenGL window: <kbd>AmttOO</kbd> followed by multiple refinements with
-`o` and move/zoom adjustments with the mouse.
+<kbd>o</kbd> and move/zoom adjustments with the mouse.

 ![](img/glvis-saved.png)